SAP-archive/teched2020-DAT162/exercises/ex1/README.md

 So please memorize these steps for later.

-## Exercise 1.4 Exploring the data and understanding the demo scenario
+## Exercise 1.4 Exploring the data

 After the succesful deployment of the demo project including demo data, we want to explore that data to get an idea of the scenario.
 During this process we will learn how to access the "Database Explorer" and execute SQL queries.